 Virtual Private Server (VPS)

 A Virtual Private Server, also known as a Virtual Dedicated Server, divides a server’s resources into separate areas called “virtual servers”.
 From a user’s perspective, you have your own server with a VPS plan, but it is still hosted on the same server as other sites.
 These plans offer improved performance over the shared plans and are also more expensive.
 Uptime ratings improve considerably with VPS plans.

 With a dedicated plan, you’ll get your own individual, private server.
 You’ll have full control over the server, but you don’t own it.
 This option isn’t necessary for beginners or for most small companies.
 Managing your own server will require that you have the appropriate level of technical skills to configure, install and maintain everything.
 If you aren’t the technical type, and you don’t have a technical staff, I would avoid this option.
 Since your site is the only one on the server, dedicated options offer the best uptime ratings.
 However, if you don’t know what you’re doing, you’re site may actually be down more often.

 Free Web Hosting

 Believe it or not, there are some companies that provide completely free hosting plans.
-In most cases, the company will place ads on your website, which allow them to earn advertising revenue.
+In most cases, the company will place ads on your website, which allows them to earn advertising revenue.
 Sometimes, the number and placement of those ads can be obnoxious, or at the very least, distracting to the visitor.
 If you are serious about establishing a quality website and a professional online presence, I highly recommend avoiding free services.
 If you decide to go with one, the end result is that your company will look cheap and the ads may annoy visitors.

 As a small business owner, I am keenly focused on the bottom line.
 I’m always focused on maximizing profits by doing things that increase revenue and reduce expenses.
 As a result, I’m always looking for a deal or at least a discount.
 When I first started my online business, I set out to find cheap web hosting to host my first website.